0-9

 w

-- Workforce Demand Workforce demand reflects the need for healthcare professionals within a specific region or specialty.
+- Workforce Demand Definition: Workforce demand reflects the need for healthcare professionals within a specific region or specialty.
 High demand indicates strong job availability.
-Students consider workforce demand when choosing healthcare career paths in California and the U.S.
+Students consider workforce demand when choosing healthcare career paths in California and the U.S. Real-World Healthcare(...)

-- Workforce Entry Workforce entry is the transition from education to employment in healthcare settings.
+- Workforce Entry Definition: Workforce entry is the transition from education to employment in healthcare settings.
 It marks career initiation.
 Students prepare for workforce entry through externships and career coaching.
+Real-World Healthcare Application: Workforce entry refers to transitioning(...)

-- Wound Care Definition: Wound care involves cleaning, dressing, and monitoring injuries to promote healing and prevent infection.
-Real-World Example: A CNA assists with dressing changes under nurse supervision.
-Student's Usage: Students learn wound care techniques in lab and clinical(...)
+- Wound Care Definition: Wound care involves the assessment, cleaning, treatment, and monitoring of wounds to promote healing and prevent infection.
+It includes dressing changes, infection control, and documentation of wound progress.
+Proper wound care reduces complications and improves patient(...)

 x